anshulgera17/devOps/Docker_Learning.md

+# Docker Learning data and commands for setup and use
-What is docker ?
+#### What is docker ?
+##### Answer:
-    Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+-    Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

-What is containarization ?
+#### What is containarization ?
+##### Answer:
-    Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels
+-    Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels

 Docker installation in ec2 ubuntu instance